zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 Sprinkle the body with hot oil.
 Dogs also bark.
 In the air while alive Sit down.
 The sword also cuts off the head.

-[APZ 170.2] (# apz170.2) {# apz170.2 .ref .apz ද Is he due to various karmas?
+[APZ 170.2] (# apz170.2) {# apz170.2 .ref .apz ද Is he due to various kammas?
 Sadness comes to grief.
 Where did this fear and sorrow come from for him?
 Self-punishment Came as.
 Arose, descended.
 The king himself is the master of these four punishments.
-He has evil traits that are removed from the pleasures of death by breaking his body by his own karma Evil is born of falling evil.
+He has evil traits that are removed from the pleasures of death by breaking his body by his own kamma Evil is born of falling evil.
 To him the hellish torturers are the five kinds of bondage And.
 A hot iron rod in his hand.
 A heated iron rod in the second hand.
 A heated iron rod was struck in the leg.
 A heated iron rod struck the second leg.
 Heated iron